That’s the number I came up with, when I deducted the average number of likes, from the number of followers on my little blog.

 Blogging is not confusing, not if you ignore what you need to ignore.
 Ignore the numbers; they will just drive you crazy and in the end, they won’t mean a thing, as you can see in my above example.

 Bloggers appear and disappear on a daily base.
 Some hit FOLLOW because they like your blog, others just for “political” reasons, mainly because they expect an instant follow from you on their blog, and then they will forget about you.

-Don’t fall in the number trap!
+Don’t fall into the number trap!

-There is no rule how many words a post should have.
+There is no rule on how many words a post should have.
 One day, after I had just published a rather lengthy post, an older lady told me that my posts would be too long.
 It irritated me.
 Did she think all my readers and followers have the attention span of a fly?
 The same day someone praised me for my long and thorough post.
 Talk about the total confusion on my end.

 So what should we do, believe all the blogging myths and get lost in translations, or rather enjoy what we are doing without thinking about the number-consequences?